IPSO Sides With "Jewish Cabal" Labour Member in Holocaust Row -

 Mike Sivier is a Labour member who is on the record claiming it “may be entirely justified” to say Tony Blair was “unduly influenced by a cabal of Jewish advisers”.
-He has also said he was “not pretending it was a big problem” if Jews were omitted from a list of Holocaust survivors, and said “I’m not going to comment” on whether thousands or millions of Jews died in the Holocaust as “I don’t know”.
+He has also he suggested the SWP omitted Jews from the list of Holocaust victims because they were being “politically correct”, defended Ken Livingstone and Malia Bouattia’s anti-Semitic comments and got into an almighty row discussing whether “thousands or millions” died in the Holocaust.
 A real charmer, we can all agree (well, except Labour’s compliance unit).

 The Sunday Times broke the story of Sivier’s re-admittance to Labour back in February.
 Their piece was followed up by MailOnline.
 Sivier then submitted a complaint against MailOnline to the press regulator IPSO, which they have – farcically – partially upheld.
 Here is the IPSO ruling: